Top 7 Ethereum RPC providers for DeFi in 2026

 Real-world performance benchmark

-Ethereum is tracked on the Chainstack performance dashboard, which provides live latency data across providers and regions for key methods including eth_call, eth_getLogs, and eth_subscribe.
-The dashboard is updated continuously and shows method-level response times across EU, US West, and APAC regions.
+Ethereum is tracked on the Chainstack performance dashboard, which provides live latency data across providers and regions for methods including eth_call, eth_getLogs, and eth_subscribe.
+For a quick top-level ranking, compare.chainstack.com is the faster read; the Grafana dashboard is the drill-down when a method-level breakdown matters, which for institutional trace and archive workloads it usually does.

-The table below shows representative latency ranges from the dashboard across providers (check the live dashboard for current figures before any production decision):
+The table below shows representative latency ranges pulled from the dashboard (check the live dashboard for current figures before any production decision):

 | Method | Chainstack (EU) | Quicknode (EU) | Alchemy (EU) |